CISecurity/SecureSuiteResourceGuide/docs/CIS-CAT/CIS-CATAssessorGuide.md

 There are two versions of CIS-CAT:

 - CIS-CAT Pro Assessor v3, performs assessments over local or a shared internal network
-- CIS-CAT Pro Assessor v4, performs assessments remotely on some systems.
+- CIS-CAT Pro Assessor v4, performs assessments remotely, local, shared internal network

-CIS-CAT Pro v3 and v4 are enterprise-level tools available to CIS SecureSuite Members.
-CIS-CAT Pro v3 will end support and distribution mid to late 2019.
+	- See the [CIS-CAT Pro v4 Documentation](https://ccpa-docs.readthedocs.io/en/latest/) for more information about the workflows available for each operating system or technology

+At some time in the future, CIS-CAT Pro v3 will no longer be supported.
 While it will be supported with new benchmark content for the foreseeable future, CIS focuses development resources on CIS-CAT Pro v4.
 As a new member, you should start using v4.
+We are currently working to update v4 with the required functionality before officially announcing v3 as End of Life.

 The latest versions of CIS-CAT are available in the CIS WorkBench Downloads.
 Enter "CIS-CAT" in the tags field and click "Search".
 All the latest versions of CIS-CAT will be pinned to the top of the list.